Octavius

 Then mark his name down, Antony.

-The lines do an enormous amount of work in two sentences.
-Octavius — the youngest man in the room, the man with the least military experience, the figure other characters will dismiss in a few minutes as a "peevish schoolboy" — is the one running the table.
-He is the one who proposes that Lepidus's brother must die.
-He is the one giving Antony the instruction to mark the name down.
-The triumvirate's first scene establishes Octavius not as a deferential heir but as the man whose voice is being followed in the room.
-Shakespeare is making a point that the older critics often missed: the youngest member of the Triumvirate is, even now, the political centre of it.
-The proscriptions — historically one of the bloodiest acts of revenge in late Roman politics — are Octavius's first activity in the play, and they are conducted without rhetorical flourish, without justification, and without visible regret.
-The man who will become Augustus, Garber suggests, has already arrived; what Antony is doing in this scene is finding out that he is junior to him.
+The two lines do an enormous amount of work.
+The youngest man in the room, the one with the least military experience, the figure others will dismiss within minutes as a "peevish schoolboy," is the one running the table.
+He proposes that Lepidus's brother must die.
+He gives Antony the order to mark the name down.
+From its very first scene, the triumvirate is being shown to take its lead from Octavius, not to humour him.
+And the proscriptions – historically one of the bloodiest acts of late-republican politics – are conducted here with no flourish, no justification, and no visible regret.
+The man who will become Augustus has, in effect, already arrived; what this scene quietly shows Antony is that he is the junior partner.

 The Quiet Refusal

-The most revealing exchange of the scene comes after Lepidus has been sent on an errand and Antony, alone with Octavius, launches into a long contemptuous speech describing Lepidus as "a barren-spirited fellow" suitable only "as a property" — a horse to be ridden and discarded.
-Octavius's reply is, by the standards of the speech he has just heard, almost casual.
+The most revealing moment of the scene comes once Lepidus has been sent off on an errand and Antony, alone with Octavius, launches into a long contemptuous speech – Lepidus is "a barren-spirited fellow," fit only to be used "as a property," a horse to be ridden and turned loose.
+Octavius's reply, set against all that heat, is almost offhand.

 Original